ttscoff/bunch/using-bunch/preferences.md

 Remember Open Bunches
 : If this option is enabled, any Bunches you had open when Bunch was quit (or terminated) will be reloaded when Bunch is relaunched.
 If an open Bunch is also part of a [startup script]({{ site.baseurl }}/docs/bunch-files/startup-scripts/), it will be ignored during launch.

+Accessibility
+: Bunch requires Accessibility permission to be granted to perform some of its functions.
+If permission isn't granted, you can click this button to open the appropriate Security pane in System Preferences.

+Hotkey
+: You can assign a global hotkey by clicking in the hotkey field and then pressing your desired key combination.
+The hotkey only works when running in the menu bar.
+When pressed while using any application, it will display the Bunch menu, allowing you to use [keyboard shortcuts]({{ site.baseurl }}/docs/bunch-files/frontmatter/#shorcuts) to launch your Bunches.

 ## Bunch Behavior

 Toggle Bunches